emperorofmars/blender_slot_link/readme.md

 # Blender Slot Link
-**Specify what Actions and Slots are animating!**

-Slot Link helps you manage Blender projects with multiple separate animations.
+**Slot Link helps you manage Blender projects with multiple separate animations.**

 It automates the unlinking & linking of Actions and Slots, without requiring you to remember which goes where.

 Re-apply an Action anytime by pressing `Link Slots`.